smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 Table variables are much like temporary tables.
 They are often used when you need to pass a record set to a stored procedure.
 Each database may implement table variables slightly different, but SQL Server has the following considerations.

-*  You can place constraints on the table except for foreign key constraints.
+*  You can place constraints on the table except for 'FOREIGN' constraints.
 *  The constraints must be placed on the table on creation.
 *  You cannot alter the table variable once it is created.
 *  You cannot create an explicit index on a table variable.
 *  When creating a primary key or a unique constraint an index is created.
-*  The TRUNCATE statement does not work on table variables.
+*  The `TRUNCATE` statement does not work on table variables.
 *  Table variables are stored in temdb.

 ```sql